wdehoog/hutspot-ubports/docs/operating/operating.md

 Various actions can be triggered by clicking on an item or using the context menu (long press).

-### Player Queue
-The Spotify Web-API does not support a player queue.
-Therefore Hutspot uses it's own special queue playlist.
-This special *Queue Playlist* is used for :

- * When you want to play or queue a single track
- * When you want to play a list of recommended tracks

-The name of the playlist to use can be configured in the Settings.
-It's default value is 'Hutspot Queue'.

 ### Various
  * Device Page: A list is shown of known play devices.
 The current one is highlighted.
 Using the context menu (long press) you select another device.
  * The Playing page shows what is currently playing and contains various player controls.

+### History
+It seems that Spotify does not update the Recently Used list for tracks started using the web-api.
+Hutspot keeps track of the Albums, Artists and Playlists you visited.

 ## Indicator Panel
 Since Hutspot implements the [Mpris2](https://specifications.freedesktop.org/mpris-spec/latest/) interface you can use the player controls on the Indicator Panel to command it.